ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 };
 ```

-The code above is using [named form actions](https://kit.svelte.dev/docs/form-actions#named-actions) to determine which form was posted.
+The code above uses [named form actions](https://kit.svelte.dev/docs/form-actions#named-actions) to determine which form was posted.
 On the client, you'll post to these different form actions for the respective form:

 **+page.svelte**